 Household air pollution

-There is consistent evidence that exposure to indoor air pollution can lead to acute lower respiratory infections in children under five, and chronic obstructive pulmonary disease and lung cancer (where coal is used) in adults.
-According to Global Health Risks: Mortality and burden of disease attributable to selected major risks, indoor air pollution is responsible for 2.7% of the global burden of disease.
+There is consistent evidence that exposure to household air pollution can lead to acute lower respiratory infections in children under five, and ischaemic heart disease, stroke, chronic obstructive pulmonary disease and lung cancer in adults.
+In 2012, household air pollution was responsible for 7.7% of the global mortality.